Melchor Chavez

-Biography
+Early life

-Chavez was born on August 6, 1951 in Kidapawan City, Cotabato.
-He ran for the Senate in 2004 with fellow Kilusang Bagong Lipunan candidate Oliver Lozano but failed.
+Chavez was born on August 6, 1951, in Kidapawan City, Cotabato.

+Career

 Melchor Chavez had tried to run for senator in past elections.

 In 1992, the Supreme Court disqualified him from running for senator.

 In 1998, Comelec did not give due course to his certificate of candidacy.

 In 2001, Chavez ran as the official candidate of the KBL; he garnered a measly 2% of the total votes cast.
-COMELEC allowed him to run again in 2004, but allies of another Chavez—Alyansa ng Pag-Asa candidate Francisco Chavez, the same candidate who questioned Melchor’s candidacy in 1992—sought Melchor’s disqualification.
-COMELEC eventually declared Melchor as a nuisance candidate.
+COMELEC allowed him to run again.

+In 2004, with fellow Kilusang Bagong Lipunan candidate Oliver Lozano, but allies of another Chavez—Alyansa ng Pag-Asa candidate Francisco Chavez, the same candidate who questioned Melchor’s candidacy in 1992—sought Melchor’s disqualification.
+COMELEC eventually declared Chavez as a nuisance candidate.

 In 2016, alongside Aldin Ali, he went under the PMM ticket, where he is the leader, but again failed to win a seat in the Senate.

+In 2019, Melchor Chavez tried to get a senatorial seat, but he got 39th, with 759,911 votes.

+In 2022, Melchor Chavez ran again for Senator in the party and coalition WPP.
+But he got 43rd, with 953,241 votes or 1.72% of the votes.